Drinking water:

 Drinking water quality checks:

-The municipal administration regularly carries out in-depth analyses of the drinking water in the Mamer municipal network.
-The water supplied is regularly checked from a chemical and bacteriological perspective at the source and in the network, and its quality meets the standards established by law.
+The municipal administration regularly carries out in-depth analyses of the drinking water in the commune of Mamer’s network.
+The water supplied is regularly checked for chemical and bacteriological contamination at source and in the network, and its quality meets the standards laid down by law.

 These include: